UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/2-basic-git.md

 > Git sees our new file and tries to be helpful.
 Git suggests that this is a file we might want to track.
 Thanks git, that is true.
 I do want to `track changes` to this `new` file.

-## git add (stage changes to get them ready to save to the git repository)
+## git add (stage file to get them ready to commit them to the repo)

 To start tracking changes to a file we first need to add it to what git calls `staging`.
 Don't worry about what this means for now.
 Let's go through the whole process and later we wil explain what is going on and why we do the staging thing.